 OpenJDK is a free and open platform for Java.
-It was basically developed from an effort initiated by sun Microsystems in 2006.
+It was developed from an effort initiated by sun Microsystems in 2006.
 Oracle further sponsored it.
-Few components that come with the open java project are java class library, the java compiler, the java runtime environment, and the java virtual machine.
+A few components that come with the open java project are the java class library, the java compiler, the java runtime environment, and the java virtual machine.

 Oracle JDK vs OpenJDK